dedoai/ddai-web-site/content/en/about.md

 title: "About"
 meta_title: "About Us: Shaping the Future of Data"
 description: "this is meta description"
+date: 2024-07-15T06:00:00.000Z
 draft: false
 noheader: true

 intro:
  title:  Shaping the Future of Data
- text: At dedoAI, we're making data ownership and use accessible for everyone.
+ text: "At dedoAI, we're making data ownership and use accessible for everyone.
 Our mission is to help you control and profit from your data.
-Using blockchain, we ensure fair and transparent exchanges, valuing your data as a key asset in the digital economy.
+Using blockchain, we ensure fair and transparent exchanges, valuing your data as a key asset in the digital economy."
  cta_txt: "Join our Team"
  cta_link: "#"